hazelcast/hazelcast-python-client/tests/soak_test/README.md

 SOAK test for the Hazelcast Python client should be executed in an environment described below.

-- There should be 3 servers involved.
-Let's call those servers `A`, `B`, and `C`.
+- There should be 3 machines involved.
+Let's call those machines `A`, `B`, and `C`.
-- Two of those will be used for servers, and the remaining one will be used for the clients.
+- Two of those will be used for members, and the remaining one will be used for the clients.
 Let's assume that `A` and `B` will be the member machines, and `C` will be the client machine.
 - There should be 2 members per machine with the total of 4 members.